freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### I am new to GitHub and Open Source.
 Where should I start?

 Read our ["How to Contribute to Open Source Guide"](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).
 It's a comprehensive reference for first-timer-friendly projects.
-And it includes a lot of open source contribution tips.
+And it includes a lot of open-source contribution tips.

 ### What do I need to know to contribute to the codebase?